 One breath wasted in a battle over the triviality of anger or bitterness is shameful, and still, we do it.
-What do we gain on either side of a position when we choose to attack, as opposed to coming to a resolute understanding?
+What do we gain on either side of a position as opposed to coming to a resolute understanding?
 Is there a nagging twinge in the heart or at least in one’s gut, when feeling misunderstood?
-Regardless of emotional points of connection, be they real or imagined, it's imperative to see we may need to agree to disagree?
-In so doing, we accept the position that life is a series, of consequential action, an effect to cause.
-One person’s junk is another’s treasure, someone’s right, is another’s wrong and so it goes in the world of, tit for tat.
+Regardless of emotional points of connection, be they real or imagined it’s imperative to see we may need to agree to disagree?
+In so doing, we accept the position that life is a series, of necessary action, an effect to cause.
+One person’s junk is another’s treasure, someone’s right, is another’s wrong, and so it goes in the world of, tit for tat.

-But, one cannot deny the neutrality of any point, we are individuals allowed free will and choice.
-During those times when we’re solid and correct.
+But, one cannot deny the neutrality of any point; we are individuals allowed free will and choice, during those times when we’re reliable and correct.
 To what do we attribute that correctness?
-What is our point based on, emotional reaction, anger, ego, political view, prejudicial thought, or the false power of correctness at all cost?
+What is our point based on, emotional reaction, anger, ego, political view, prejudicial thought, or the false power of dignity at all cost?
 As opposed to - self-control, joy, peace, goodness, gentleness, kindness, faithfulness, patience, or, at least, love?
 Is love not, the purest form of said correctness?

 How often, does choice override one’s inner voice?
-Responses failing in the loss of control, the rash judgment call, as opposed to humble understanding.
-Aren’t we all victims when it comes to the human conditioning?
+Responses are failing in the loss of control, the rash judgment call, as opposed to little understanding.
+Aren’t we all victims when it comes to human conditioning?
 You may ask, what is that?
-This condition that overpowers our sane thought, well, let’s break it down; these unique features to the human condition.
-First, we all desire a better understanding of the meaning of life.
-Who doesn’t want to be "in the know"?
-After all, being committed to our own point of view, allows for a smoke screen like protection, or does it?
-Possibly, the facade of life is one we, clothe ourselves in?
-Somehow believing our steadfast commitment to our point creates a non-permeable filter that is needed to navigate a noncommittal assimilation of someone else’s reality.
+This condition that overpowers our rational thought, well, let’s break it down; the unique features, first, we all desire a better understanding of the meaning of life.
+Who doesn’t want to be “in the know”?
+After all, being committed to our point of view, allows for a smokescreen like protection, or does it?
+Possibly, the facade of life is one in which we, clothe ourselves?
+Somehow believing our steadfast commitment to our point creates a non-permeable filter.
 Do we live amongst the cloud of misconstrued images?
 Are we, so busy protecting self, that we lack connection?
-Which image are we trying to protect?
-The image we let others see or the one we can live with?
+Which model are we trying to protect?
+The picture we let others see or the truth of what we live?

 Oh no you didn't